Child Care and Development Quality Initiatives

 California Preschool Instructional Network (CPIN):

 The Sacramento County Office of Education administrates the CPIN program statewide and provides statewide professional development activities, technical assistance to preschool program administrators and teachers to improve the quality of preschool programs for children, including children with special needs and dual language learners.
-For more information, visit CPIN.
+For more information, please visit CPIN.

 California Teaching Pyramid:

 The California Collaborative on the Social and Emotional Foundations for Early Learning Teaching Pyramid approach provides a systematic framework that promotes social and emotional development, provides support for children’s appropriate behavior, and promotes positive interactions.
 This program provides Train-the-Trainer and Train-the-Coach Institutes and support for trainers and coaches through a community of practice.
 Additionally, the California Teaching Pyramid offers training and coaching annually to cohorts of family child care providers and family friend and neighbor caregivers in English and in Spanish.
-For more information, visit Teaching Pyramid.
+For more information, please visit Teaching Pyramid.

 Beginning Together:

 Existing Early Learning and Care (ELC) trainers are provided training, certification, and technical assistance to ensure that children, birth to age five, with disabilities are successfully included in ELC settings and appropriate inclusive practices are promoted.
 Webinars on inclusion topics are provided annually, which includes technical assistance opportunities, to support quality inclusive practices in child care and early education settings.
-For more information, visit Beginning Together
+For more information, please visit Beginning Together

 Program for Infant Toddler Care (PITC):

 The PITC provides Training-of-Trainer Institutes for local or regional trainers and coaches, and higher education faculty.
 The PITC also provides Academies for program directors, family child care providers, and family friend and neighbor caregivers, webinars, and resources for infant and toddler care providers The PITC Regional Support Network provides regional training, training and on-site technical assistance and coaching activities at the local level to improve the quality of child care and development services for infants and toddlers.
 The PITC also provides an online infant and toddler course eligible for academic units that count towards a provider’s infant and toddler unit requirement.
-For more information, visit Program for Infant Toddler Care
+For more information, please visit Program for Infant Toddler Care

 Desired Results (DR) Field Training: